rawhasan/jetpack-compose-exercises/README.md

 ## #5.
 [State Hoisting](https://github.com/rawhasan/compose-exercise-state-hoisting)
 - Implementing state hoisting to manage a list of people and their age.
-- Handle click on a row by removing the item from a LazyColumn.
+- Row click handling by removing the item from a LazyColumn.
 - Input validation (name & age).
 - Replace multiple spaces from an input.
 - Capitalize first character of each word in a sentence.